Grand Theft Auto III: Gameplay

-Players can freely roam the game's world and use weapons to accomplish tasks.
+The player can freely roam the game's world and use weapons to accomplish tasks.

 Grand Theft Auto III is an action-adventure game played from a third-person perspective.
-Players complete missions—linear scenarios with set objectives—to progress through the story.
-It is possible to have several missions available to select from at a time, as some missions require players to wait for further instructions or events.
-Outside of missions, players can freely roam the open world and complete optional side missions.
+The player completes missions—linear scenarios with set objectives—to progress through the story.
+It is possible to have several missions available to select from at a time, as some missions require the player to wait for further instructions or events.
+Outside of missions, the player can freely roam the open world and complete optional side missions.
 They begin in the borough of Portland, and as they progress through the storyline, they unlock Staunton Island and Shoreside Vale.

-Players may run, jump or use vehicles to navigate the game world.
+The player may run, jump, or use vehicles to navigate the game world.
 In combat, auto-aim can be used as assistance against enemies.
-Should players take damage, they can regenerate their health meter with health pick-ups.
+Should the player take damage, they can regenerate their health meter with health pick-ups.
 Body armour can be used to absorb gunshots and explosive damage, but is depleted in the process.
-When health is completely depleted, gameplay stops and players respawn at the nearest hospital, at the expense of losing armour, weapons, and an amount of money.
+When health is completely depleted, gameplay stops and the player respawns at the nearest hospital, at the expense of losing armour, weapons, and an amount of money.

-If players commit crimes while playing, the game's law enforcement agencies may respond as indicated by a "wanted" meter in the head-up display (HUD).
-On the meter, the displayed stars indicate the current wanted level; for example, at the maximum six-star level, efforts by law enforcement to incapacitate players become very aggressive.
-Law enforcement officers will search for players who leave the wanted vicinity.
-The wanted meter enters a cooldown mode and eventually recedes when players are hidden from the officers' line of sight.
+If the player commits crimes, law enforcement agencies may respond as indicated by a "wanted" meter in the head-up display (HUD).
+On the meter, the displayed stars indicate the current wanted level; for example, at the maximum six-star level, efforts by law enforcement to incapacitate the player become very aggressive.
+Law enforcement officers will search for the player as they leave the wanted vicinity.
+The wanted meter enters a cooldown mode and eventually recedes when the player is hidden from the officers' line of sight.